Air raid shelter: Hochbunker

 One particular variant of the Hochbunker was the Winkelturm, named after its designer, Leo Winkel of Duisburg.
 Winkel patented his design in 1934, and from 1936 onward, Germany built 98 Winkeltürme of five different types.
 The towers had a conical shape with walls that curved downward to a reinforced base.
 The dimensions of the towers varied.
 Diameters ranged between 8.4 and 10 m and the height between 20 and 25 m.
 The walls of the towers had a minimum thickness for reinforced concrete of 0.8 m and 1.5 m for ordinary concrete.
 The towers were able to shelter between 164 and 500 people, depending on the type.
 The intent with the Winkeltürme and the other Hochbunker was to protect workers in rail yards and industrial areas.
 Because of their shape, the towers became known colloquially as "cigar stubs" or "sugar beets".

 The theory behind the Winkeltürme was that the curved walls would deflect any bomb hitting the tower, directing it down towards the base.
 The towers had a small footprint, which was probably a greater protection.
 A US bomb did hit one tower in Bremen in October 1944; the bomb exploded through the roof, killing five people inside.

 Israel

-Miklat (מקלט, lit. 'protected place') Is a type of air raid shelters found in Israel inside homes, near residential areas and in other places across the country.
+Miklat (מקלט, lit. 'protected place') Is a type of air raid shelter found in Israel inside homes, near residential areas and in other places across the country.

 These places are also called Merkhav Mugan (מרחב מוגן, lit. 'protected space').
 They are reinforced security rooms required in all new buildings by Israeli law.